-Budgeted cost: £153,296
+Budgeted cost: £ 239,230.00

 Activity Evidence that supports this approach Challenge number(s) addressed CPD focussed on inclusive intent and implementation, raising aspirations and pedagogy that suits the needs of disadvantaged students.
 High quality teaching improves pupil outcomes, and effective professional development offers a crucial tool to develop teaching quality and enhance children's outcomes in the classroom.
-Education Endowment Foundation 1, 2, 3, 4 Recruitment, retention and deployment of effective teachers throughout the Academy High quality teaching improves pupil outcomes.
+Education Endowment Foundation 3 and 4 Recruitment, retention and deployment of effective teachers throughout the Academy High quality teaching improves pupil outcomes.
 Education Endowment Foundation Movement of teachers away from schools in economically disadvantaged communities has resulted in inequitable distributions of high-quality teachers across schools.
 The Wing Institute There are no great schools without great teachers.
 The key to education is the person at the front of the classroom.
 At a time when there are more pupils in our schools than ever before, we need to be attracting and keeping great people in teaching.
-Rt Hon Damian Hinds 1, 2, 3, 4, 5 Whole-school reading strategy for low attaining disadvantaged students with the use of 1-2-1 readers and TA support A child's reading skills are important to their success in school as they will allow them to access the breadth of the curriculum and improve their communication and language skills.
+Rt Hon Damian Hinds 4 Whole-school reading strategy for low attaining disadvantaged students with the use of 1-2-1 readers and TA support A child's reading skills are important to their success in school as they will allow them to access the breadth of the curriculum and improve their communication and language skills.
 In addition, reading can be a fun and imaginative time for children, which opens doors to all kinds of new worlds for them.
 Reading for pleasure is more likely to determine whether a child does well at school than their social or economic background.
-Nord Anglia Education 1, 2, 4
+Nord Anglia Education 1 and 4

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £150,000
+Budgeted cost: £ 160,000.00

 Activity Evidence that supports this approach Challenge number(s) addressed Personal Development Every day focused on disadvantaged students and raising a culture of academic aspiration for all students Personal Development is the key to Social Mobility.
-An Unequal Playing Field: Extra-Curricular Activities, Soft Skills and Social Mobility by DofE and Institute for Policy Research, University of Bath 2, 4, 5 Provision for SEMH students to support with engagement in lessons and a range of academic, personal development and safeguarding interventions SEMH underpins educational development and learning.
+An Unequal Playing Field: Extra-Curricular Activities, Soft Skills and Social Mobility by DofE and Institute for Policy Research, University of Bath 3 and 4 Provision for SEMH students to support with engagement in lessons and a range of academic, personal development and safeguarding interventions SEMH underpins educational development and learning.
 Without these skills there is no foundation on which to build on.
 Once children are confident in their own SEMH, then their progress will follow.
-True Education Partnerships 1, 2, 3, 4, 5 Behaviour support strategy including mentoring, referral room, pre-exclusion room and alternative provisions Successful schools have a clear vision for what all their pupils will achieve through high quality teaching, with an ethos that reinforces aspiration and attainment for all.
+True Education Partnerships 2, 3 and 4 Behaviour support strategy including pre and post exclusion room, alternative curriclulum and alternative provisions Successful schools have a clear vision for what all their pupils will achieve through high quality teaching, with an ethos that reinforces aspiration and attainment for all.
 They realise the importance of getting the basics right, like attendance and behaviour, and understand that failing to put these building blocks in place will undermine the effectiveness of the pupil premium in raising standards.
 Department for Education The average impact of behaviour interventions is four additional months' progress over the course of a year.
-Education Endowment Foundation 3, 4 Tuition using Recovery Premium and use of the National Tutoring Programme and Student Led Tutors to increase progress for disadvantaged students (Funded via separate funding streams for NTP and SLT but included in this plan to ensure coordinated approach) Evidence shows small group tuition is an extremely effective intervention in a student's learning, with private tuition having the ability to boost progress by three to five months.
-However, research from the Sutton Trust shows that only 18% of pupils from the least affluent families have been able to access tuition, compared to 43% of pupils from the most affluent families.
-Education Hub 1, 2, 3, 5
+Education Endowment Foundation 2, 3 and 4